fotober

 • Create email newsletters

 Professional presentation materials help maintain contact with potential clients.
-Develop case studies showing how your photos improve property listings.
-Track and share statistics about faster sale times with professional photos.
-Regular follow-up with past clients helps secure repeat business.
+Develop case studies showing how your real estate photography improves property listings.
+Share statistics demonstrating faster sale times with high-quality real estate photos.
+Consistent follow-up with past clients helps secure repeat business and strengthen relationships.

 Social media strategy (content calendar) should include: